Trusted WordPress tutorials, when you need them most.

 Default WordPress Generated CSS Cheat Sheet for Beginners

-WordPress automatically adds some CSS classes to different elements in most themes.
-These default CSS classes can be used to style those elements in your WordPress theme.
+WordPress adds its own CSS classes to different elements in most themes.
+These default classes help style various parts of your site automatically.

 Cheat sheet for default WordPress generated CSS